PurpurMC/Purpur/CONTRIBUTING.md

        message.
     1. `s`/`squash`: Merge your changes into the patch and use your commit message and subject.
-1. Type `./gradlew rebuildPatches` in the root directory;
+1. Run `./gradlew rebuild[project]Patches` in the root directory;
     - This will modify the appropriate patches based on your commits.
-1. PR your modified patch file(s) back to this repository.

 #### Automatic method

-1. Make your change while at HEAD;
+1. Make your changes;
-1. Make a fixup commit. `git commit -a --fixup <hashOfPatchToFix>`;
+1. Make a fixup commit: `git commit -a --fixup <hash of patch to fix>`;
+    - If you want to modify a per-file patch, use `git commit -a --fixup file`
     - You can also use `--squash` instead of `--fixup` if you want the commit message to also be changed.
     - You can get the hash by looking at `git log` or `git blame`; your IDE can